MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

 =============================

 :dfn:`Structs` serve as the foundation of this library.
-All data within the framework undergoes the process of packing and unpacking using structs or :class:`_StructLike` objects.
+All data within the framework undergoes the process of packing and unpacking using structs or :class:`~caterpillar.abc._StructLike` objects.
 There are three possible types of structs:

 * *Sequences*:
     These structs operate independently of fields, making them field-agnostic.
-As such, they do not need to be attached to a :class:`Field` instance.
+As such, they do not need to be attached to a :class:`~caterpillar.fields.Field` instance.
 Typically, they are are combined with specific requirements, which will be discussed later on.

 * *Primitive Structs*:
-    All defined primitive structs depent on being linked to a :class:`Field` instance.
+    All defined primitive structs depent on being linked to a :class:`~caterpillar.fields.Field` instance.
 They are designed to incorporate all attributes that can be set on a field.